CJDennis/PHP-Internals-Book/Book/introduction.rst

  * Document and describe how to extend the language with extensions.
  * Document and describe how you can interact with the community to develop PHP itself.

 This book is primarily targeted at developers who have experience in the C programming language.
-However, where-ever possible we will attempt to distill the information and summarize it so that developers who don't know C well, will still be able to understand the content.
+However, wherever possible we will attempt to distill the information and summarize it so that developers who don't know C well will still be able to understand the content.

 .. note:: Some of the introductory chapters have not been written yet (in particular the ones on creating basic